talmolab/sleap/docs/CONTRIBUTING.md

 ## Code of Conduct

-Everyone contributing to SLEAP is governed by the (add code of conduct).
+Everyone contributing to SLEAP is governed by the [SLEAP Code of Conduct](CODE_OF_CONDUCT.md).
 As such, all are expected to abide by this code.
 Please report any unacceptable behavior to (add email).

 ## Contributing